 - OWASP Juice Shop: An intentionally insecure web application for security training

 The OWASP Top 10 List

-With a successful attack, the attacker is able to spy on data, modify it or delete it altogether, and gain control over the server.
+With a successful attack, the attacker can spy on data, modify it or delete it altogether, and control the server.
 For this to work, the attacker has different ways to breach the system.
 For example, it is possible to find a way into the system via response time or error messages.

 2. Broken Authentication